EdLlewellin/PyroTracker/README.md

 * **Scale Configuration:**
     * Set a pixel-to-meter scale using input boxes for "m/px" or "px/m" in the "Scale Configuration" panel.
 Entering a value in one box automatically calculates the reciprocal.
     * Reset the scale using the reset button.
     * A "Display in meters" checkbox allows toggling the units for displayed data in the "Points" table.
-This checkbox is only enabled if a valid scale is set.
+    * A "Show Scale Bar" checkbox allows toggling the visibility of the on-screen scale bar.
+Both checkboxes are only enabled if a valid scale is set.
 * **Coordinate System Management:**
     * Select coordinate system mode (Top-Left, Bottom-Left, Custom) using radio buttons in the "Coordinate System" panel.
     * Set a custom origin by clicking "Pick Custom" and then clicking the desired origin location on the image view.